dciccale/node-api-mongo-docker/README.md

 See [docker-compose.yml](docker-compose.yml) and [Dockerfile](Dockerfile)

-Will install al dependencies, run the api server for production through port 8888 mapped to port 80.
+Will install al dependencies, and run the api server in production mode.

 Image at DockerHub [dciccale/node-api-mongo-docker](https://registry.hub.docker.com/u/dciccale/node-api-mongo-docker/)